aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-xaml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to XAML within C++ Applications" h2="Convert CGM to XAML within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to XAML</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in engineering and technical applications.
+XAML (Extensible Application Markup Language) is a declarative XML-based language used for creating user interfaces in .NET applications.
+Converting CGM to XAML allows developers to integrate CGM data into their .NET applications.

+<h2>How Aspose.Total Helps for CGM to XAML Conversion</h2>

-Are you a C++ developer looking to add to integrate CGM to XAML conversion feature inside your C++ applications?
+Are you a C++ developer looking to add the CGM to XAML conversion feature inside your C++ applications?
 You can do it in two simple steps.
 You can export CGM to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
 Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to XAML.
 Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.

+Aspose.PDF for C++ is a powerful library for creating, editing, and converting PDF documents.
+It supports a wide range of features such as creating PDF documents from scratch, adding text, images, and annotations, and converting PDF documents to other formats such as HTML, XPS, and TIFF.
+It also supports the conversion of CGM to PPTX.

+Aspose.Slides for C++ is a powerful library for creating, editing, and converting presentations.
+It supports a wide range of features such as creating presentations from scratch, adding text, images, and animations, and converting presentations to other formats such as HTML, PDF, and XAML.
+It also supports the conversion of PPTX to XAML.

+Aspose.Total for C++ is a comprehensive suite of APIs for C++ developers.
+It includes all the APIs from Aspose.PDF for C++ and Aspose.Slides for C++, as well as other APIs such as Aspose.Words for C++, Aspose.Cells for C++, and Aspose.Email for C++.
+It is a cost-effective solution for developers who need to work with multiple file formats.

+By using Aspose.Total for C++, developers can easily add the CGM to XAML conversion feature inside their C++ applications.
+It is a powerful and reliable solution for converting CGM to XAML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}